 The range of services offered by cloud providers can be overwhelming.
 We have prepared 7 categories to help kickstart your evaluation process.
 By no means is this an exhaustive list that will come later!

 For high performance computing, the latest CPUs and GPU accelerators are critical, as is high-speed networking with 10 Gbps or faster connections to the cloud and fast connections between cloud instances.
 You may want dedicated or bare-metal servers and high-performance storage that can handle both high-bandwidth and high-transaction (IOPS) workloads.
 Choose a vendor that can deliver consistent compute and storage performance at scale.
+You will want to make sure that you get the right cloud compouting equipment so that your business can run smoothly.
+Depending on what systems your business uses, such as a third party risk management system, means that you need to make sure that you have the cloud system.

 This seems like a no-brainer but there are many aspects to reliability, including redundancy and cross geo data replication.
 Look for providers with multiple data centers that include redundant power, cooling and network carriers.
 Be sure support is proven in the area of HPC and is available 24×7.
 Your cloud provider should demonstrate experience in building, running and supporting HPC environments.